What is Endodontic Retreatment?

 If you have an infected tooth, this is usually treated with a root canal.
 However, sometimes a lingering infection may remain in the root of the tooth if it was undetected within the tooth or accessory canals.
-For patients who still have an infection after having an initial root canal, experienced dentist Dr. Eric Capps may recommend an endodontic retreatment.
+For patients who still have an infection after having an initial root canal, our experienced dentist may recommend an endodontic retreatment.
 A secondary root canal procedure is executed similarly to an initial root canal, as we will clean and disinfect the internal pulp and canals of the affected tooth to remove any remaining or new infection.
 If you're still experiencing tooth pain, swelling, or other infection symptoms at or around a previously treated tooth, contact Made Ya Smile in Rosenberg, TX and find out if you could benefit from a second root canal.
 Our team of dental professionals is here to help you achieve optimal oral health.

 Secondary root canals are usually performed here in our upscale Rosenberg, TX office.
-Dr. Capps and his team are skilled at administering various forms of sedation to keep you relaxed all throughout your treatment.
+Our dentist and team are skilled at administering various forms of sedation to keep you relaxed all throughout your treatment.
 We will also numb the area to be treated to ensure that your comfort is maintained.
 To perform a root canal retreatment, we will remove any filling from the tooth to access the area.
 The pulp and canals of your tooth will have any lingering infected tissue removed, and the area will be disinfected.
 We will also carefully monitor the accessory canals to ensure that the infection has been completely eradicated.
 When your tooth has been prepared, a filling material will be added to each canal and the center of the tooth, followed by a sedative filling.
 Once the area has fully healed and the infection has been resolved, we will place a new crown or restoration over your natural tooth to keep its structure.

 After a root canal retreatment, you should spend the first few days of your recovery resting and avoiding any physical activity.
 A member of our team will provide you with detailed post-treatment instructions so you know how to properly care for your tooth at home.
-Dr. Capps may assign you a prescription for antibiotics to keep any infection at bay.
+Our dentist may give you a prescription for antibiotics to keep any infection at bay.
 We may also write you a prescription for pain medication or recommend a good over-the-counter option to help you manage your comfort levels as you heal.
 After receiving any kind of dental treatment, it's important to continue a consistent oral health routine that involves daily brushing and flossing.
 Our team will continue to monitor the condition of your tooth during your future visits to Made Ya Smile.

 Insurance coverage for an endodontic retreatment may depend on your individual plan.
 A member of our financial team will get in touch with your provider to learn about your benefits.
 From there, we will be able to calculate any out-of-pocket costs you may have.
 For patients without insurance or with additional charges, our office accepts a number of payment options, including medical financing through our Rosenberg office or through CareCredit®.